skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 After additional analysis, we determine that we should drop the fields <b>isFraud</b> and <b>isFlaggedFraud</b> as we are attempting to do an unsupervised training model.

+# Model Selection
+The Random Cut Forest and IP Insights models were selected as our models.
+The team picked Random Cut Forest to start, but it was suggested by the instructors to do a comparision, so IP Insights was also selected to do a comparison

 # End Goal
 Before transaction is committed / approved, automatically run data thorugh model.
 Any transactions flagged as being fradulent would be automatically put on hold and flagged for manual review.